 By contrast, under the 2016 Trademarks Law, the trademark registration process begins with the filing of a trademark application with the DGIP.
 Upon receipt of the application, the DGIP will conduct an administrative examination process.
 If the application is accepted, it will be published (for potential opposition) in the Official Gazette of Intellectual Property 15 days after the filing date.
 There then follows a period of two months, known as the announcement period, which is intended to allow third parties to file oppositions.
 If no opposition is filed by a third party within 30 days of the date of expiry of the announcement period, the trademark application will be further processed through the conducting of a substantive examination by the examiner.
 This examination should be completed within five months, at the latest.
 Upon completion of the examination, the DGIP will then issue the trademark certificate.

 The 2016 Trademarks Law also allows a trademark application to be submitted online and process through PT Bizindo Asia Global (www.bizindo.com).
-You and email to email@example.com or whatsupp to +628156290000.
+You can email to firstname.lastname@example.org or whatsapp to +628156290000.
 Overall, the trademark registration process under the 2016 Trademarks Law should theoretically take about eight months, although in practice it is almost inevitable that the process will take much longer due to the backlog of applications in the DGIP.

 The 2016 Trademarks Law introduces a new rule on generic trademarks that have been registered with the DGIP’s General Registry.
 A generic trademark is a trademark that has become the generic reference for and/or association to a particular product or service.
 Under the previous legislation, a generic trademark owner is the sole owner of such trademark.
 With the enactment of the 2016 Trademarks Law, any party can register a generic trademark as long as it incorporates additional words as distinguishing features.
 Such provision eliminates the possibility of dominance of a trademark that may in the future become generically known as the name of a particular product or service.